aetperf/aetperf.github.io/_posts/2019-07-30-Loading_data_into_a_Pandas_DataFrame.md

 ## Introduction

-Let's start by giving the complete list of the storage formats evaluated in the following, present the hardware and software environment, as well as the fake data set.
+Let's start by giving the complete list of the storage formats evaluated in the present post, describing the hardware and software environment, as well as the fake data set.

 ### Complete list of storage formats